-This form must be prepared using the accounting principles that you use to prepare your financial statements in accordance with National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards.
+Form 31-103F1 Calculation of Excess Working Capital must be prepared using the accounting principles that you use to prepare your financial statements in accordance with National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards.
 Section 12.1 of Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations provides further guidance in respect of these accounting principles.

+Line 5.
+Related-party debt - Refer to the CICA Handbook for the definition of "related party" for publicly accountable enterprises.
+The firm is required to deliver a copy of the executed subordination agreement to the regulator or, in Québec, the securities regulatory authority on the earlier of a) 10 days after the date the agreement is executed or b) the date an amount subordinated by the agreement is excluded from its calculation of excess working capital on Form 31-103F1 Calculation of Excess Working Capital.
+The firm must notify the regulator or, in Québec, the securities regulatory authority, 10 days before it repays the loan (in whole or in part), or terminates the subordination agreement.
+See section 12.2 of National Instrument 31-103 Registration Requirements Exemptions and Ongoing Registrant Obligations.

-- Line 5.
-Related-party debt Refer to the CICA Handbook for the definition of "related party" for publicly accountable enterprises. - Line 8.
-Minimum Capital The amount on this line must be not less than (a) \$25,000 for an adviser and (b) \$50,000 for a dealer.
-For an investment fund manager, the amount must be not less than \$100,000 unless subsection 12.1(4) applies. - Line 9.
-Market Risk The amount on this line must be calculated according to the instructions set out in Schedule 1 to this Form. - Line 11.
-Guarantees If the registered firm is guaranteeing the liability of another party, the total amount of the guarantee must be included in the capital calculation.
-If the amount of a guarantee is included in the firm's statement of financial position as a current liability and is reflected in line 4, do not include the amount of the guarantee on line 11. - Line 12.
-Unresolved differences Any unresolved differences that could result in a loss from either firm or client assets must be included in the capital calculation.
-The examples below provide guidance as to how to calculate unresolved differences: - (i) If there is an unresolved difference relating to client securities, the amount to be reported on Line 12 will be equal to the fair value of the client securities that are short, plus the applicable margin rate for those securities. - (ii) If there is an unresolved difference relating to the registrant's investments, the amount to be reported on Line 12 will be equal to the fair value of the investments (securities) that are short. - (iii) If there is an unresolved difference relating to cash, the amount to be reported on Line 12 will be equal to the amount of the shortfall in cash.
+Line 8.
+Minimum Capital - The amount on this line must be not less than (a) \$25,000 for an adviser and (b) \$50,000 for a dealer.
+For an investment fund manager, the amount must be not less than \$100,000 unless subsection 12.1(4) of National Instrument 31-103 Registration Requirements Exemptions and Ongoing Registrant Obligations applies.

+Line 9.
+Market Risk - The amount on this line must be calculated according to the instructions set out in Schedule 1 to Form 31-103F1 Calculation of Excess Working Capital.
+A schedule supporting the calculation of any amounts included in Line 9 as market risk should be provided to the regulator or, in Québec, the securities regulatory authority in conjunction with the submission of Form 31-103F1 Calculation of Excess Working Capital.

+Line 11.
+Guarantees - If the registered firm is guaranteeing the liability of another party, the total amount of the guarantee must be included in the capital calculation.
+If the amount of a guarantee is included in the firm's statement of financial position as a current liability and is reflected in line 4, do not include the amount of the guarantee on line 11.

+Line 12.
+Unresolved differences - Any unresolved differences that could result in a loss from either firm or client assets must be included in the capital calculation.
+The examples below provide guidance as to how to calculate unresolved differences:

+(i) If there is an unresolved difference relating to client securities, the amount to be reported on Line 12 will be equal to the fair value of the client securities that are short, plus the applicable margin rate for those securities.

+- (ii) If there is an unresolved difference relating to the registrant's investments, the amount to be reported on Line 12 will be equal to the fair value of the investments (securities) that are short. - (iii) If there is an unresolved difference relating to cash, the amount to be reported on Line 12 will be equal to the amount of the shortfall in cash.

-Please refer to section 12.1 of Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations for further guidance on how to prepare and file this form.
+Please refer to section 12.1 of Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations for further guidance on how to prepare and file Form 31-103F1 Calculation of Excess Working Capital.

-Managen ent Certification
+Management Certification

 Registered Firm Name:

-We have examined the atta ched capital calculation and cer ify that the firm is in compliance with the e capital requirements as at
+We have examined the attached capital calculation and certify that the firm is in compliance with the capital requirements as at

-·

 Name and Title Signature Date